apache/echarts-doc/en/option/series/graph.md

 the distance between 2 nodes on edge.
 This distance is affected by [repulsion](~series-graph.force.repulsion).

 ### layoutAnimation(boolean) = true
 Because the force guiding layout would be steady after several iterations, this parameter would be decide whether to show the iteration animation of layout.
-It is not recommended to be close when there are a lot of tip node datas（>100） of browser as the layout process would lead to fake crash of browser.
+It is not recommended to be close when there are a lot of tip node datas (>100)  of browser as the layout process would lead to fake crash of browser.

 ## roam(boolean) = false
 {{ use: partial-roam }}